stijnuijen/Travel-Search-Engine/README.md

 Project for the University of Amsterdam course Information Retrieval 2018/2019.
 Implements a simple search engine for travel information.

-Crawling is implemented with scrapy, which follows the following file structure.
+Crawling is implemented with scrapy.
+The scrapy project follows the following file structure.
 All spiders, which are responsible for crawling a particular website, reside in the folder project/spiders/.

 ```
 scrapy.cfg